Types of Sleeping Pad Construction

 Cons: Bulky, uncomfortable, often difficult to brush off snow and dirt

-Cons: Not as durable as foam, take longer to inflate, sometimes feel bouncy
+Cons: Not as durable as foam, often take a while to set up, sometimes feel bouncy

 Prioritizing Your Needs

-In addition to warmth, comfort is the biggest reason to buy a sleeping pad.
+In addition to warmth, comfort is probably the biggest reason to buy a sleeping pad.
 If you camp exclusively in warm climates, comfort is the only reason to buy one.
 We think that pads with smooth surfaces are more comfortable than those with deep baffles.
-Pads that are two inches thick are really nice because they make sleeping on uneven ground less problematic.
-Deep in the backcountry, it's really nice to have a pad that can turn a pile of pine cones or grass clumps into a cloud-like mattress.
+Pads that are two inches thick are nice because they make sleeping on uneven ground less problematic.
+Deep in the backcountry, we like to have a pad that can turn a pile of pine cones or grass clumps into a cloud-like mattress.
 Our testers found that self-inflating pads typically felt more stable than air construction pads but often didn't provide as much cushion.
 Overall, we think that air construction pads are the more comfortable of the two until you start comparing them to The Best Car Camping Mattress.

 Weight & Packed Size